 Historic Homes in Savannah Ga

-America is full of history and the biggest presentation is that of architecture of homes and estates throughout the country.
+Savannah is full of history and the biggest presentation is that of architecture of homes and estates throughout the country.
 In this modern time you can still find beautiful homes that represent each era of our history that are captured in the time they were built.

-Visiting these mansions and homes will open up a wide range of cultural history and learning about the past.
+Visiting these historic mansions and homes will open up a wide range of cultural history and learning about the past.
 You will not regret adding these historical homes in Savannah to your must-visit list!

-Best Historic Houses in Savannah, Georgia
+The Best Historic Houses to Visit in Savannah, Georgia

 Olde Pink House

 Address: 23 Abercorn Street, Savannah, Georgia

 The Olde Pink House built it 1771 previously named the Habersham House is known for its pink walls.
 It got its name nickname once the brick exterior started showing through the white paint.
 In 1881, the Pink House became Georgia’s first bank and held the money for all its colonists.
 As of current times it is now a restaurant and tavern that can be visited year round.

 A must-visit in histoic house in Savannah is The Wayne-Gordon house which is also known as the Juliette Gordon Low Birthplace.
 It was built in 1818 and was the first headquarters of the Girl Scouts of the USA after Juliette founded the organization in 1912.
 In 1953, the home was saved from demolition and bought by the Girl Scout Organization.
 It is currently undergoing a renovation and will be reopened in spring of 2021.